fireMCG/Exiled-Vault/Exiled Vault Artefacts/W/Waistgate.md

 ## Waistgate
-Clever artifice is not alaways complex.
+Clever artifice is not always complex.
 ##
 ![[Waistgate.png]]